Smokeout Tips for Cold Turkey Quitters

 9. Emotional Phases - Chemical dependency upon smoking nicotine is one of the most intense, repetitive and dependable relationships you've likely ever known.
 It has infected almost every aspect of your life.
 Be prepared to experience a normal sense of emotional loss when quitting.
 Expect to travel through and experience six different emotional phases: (1) denial, (2) anger, (3) bargaining, (4) depression, (5) acceptance, and (6) complacency.

-11. Zyban - Talk to your doctor about Zyban (bupropion) should you feel the need to slightly diminish early anxieties.
-In clinical studies, bupropion performed roughly 15 percentage points above placebo at six months.
+11. Zyban - Talk to your doctor about Zyban (bupropion) should you feel the need to slightly diminish early anxieties or have depression concerns.
 Although its use comes with some risks, including a one in a thousand risk of seizure, they pale in comparison to smoking's risks.

 16. Record Your Motivations - Once in the heat of battle, it is normal for your mind to quickly forget many of the reasons that motivated you to quit smoking.
 Write yourself a loving reminder letter, carry it with you, and read it often.
 Make it your first line of defense - a motivational tool that you can pull out during moments of challenge.
 As with achievement in almost all human endeavors, the wind beneath your recovery wings will not be strength or willpower but robust dreams and desires.
 Keep your dreams vibrant and on center-stage and no circumstance will deprive you of glory.